Dignity

 Understanding companion animal euthanasia

 Euthanasia is the act of humanely ending an animal’s life.
-Most often, euthanasia is achieved by administering an anesthetic overdose that will quickly and gently end all life functions (often in under two minutes).
+Most often, euthanasia is achieved by administering an anesthetic overdose that will quickly and gently end critical life functions

 Decision-making